World Hypertension Day: Taking Charge of our HeartsMay 2023

-From Awareness to Action: Taking Charge of Our Heart Health
+From Awareness to Action for Heart Health

 World Hypertension Day is recognised every year on 17th of May.
 It sheds light on the importance of measuring blood pressure and its impact on global health.
 This is a day to raise awareness and promote hypertension prevention, detection and control.

 Our blood pressure fluctuates throughout the day depending on our routine.
 High blood pressure, also known as hypertension, usually measures 140/90 mmHg or higher.
 As per the latest release of the Australian Bureau of Statistics, 2.6 million Australians report having hypertension.

 High blood pressure is often associated with factors like olde age, genetics, being overweight or obese, not being physically active, high salt intake, and drinking too much alcohol.
 It is possible to lower blood pressure by making some changes to our lifestyle such as eating a healthier diet, quitting smoking and remaining active.

 Extremely high blood pressure can have debilitating consequences on ones health including severe headaches, chest pain, dizziness, difficulty breathing, nausea, vomiting, blurred vision, anxiety, confusion, buzzing in the ears, nosebleeds or abnormal heart rhythm.
 It is always advised to consult your trusted healthcare advisor if experiencing any of the mentioned symptoms.